slashsBin/dotStar/README.md

 ```bash
 $ source ./install.star
 ```
     This Script will:
     Make sure your dotStar Files are UpToDate,
     Creates a Symbolic-Link to your files in your Home `~/dotStar`, Asks if you like to Copy/OverWrite dotStar files to your Home, and Run your BashRC to make dotStar files Effective.

-4. If your choose Not to Copy/OverWrite dotFiles @Home:
+4. If your choose Not to Copy/OverWrite dotFiles @ Home:
     You may need further Modification of your Applications and/or your Distribution default dotFiles to Include dotStar Files, I Recommand making Symbolic-Links to `~/dotStar` for Files which do Not Exists in your Home and Merge/Include Others with your Own.

 5. Fork me and Save your Customizations if you Like